Events are an important part of everyday life that encourage people to play an active part in their community.

 Services (for example the police, security or first aid services) may not be able to offer the level of support you need to hold the event.
 They'll work with you to try and find solutions, but the risk to public health and following government guidance will always be the priority.

 Roads and highways

-You must register any public or private event which may impact on the use of a:
+You must register any public or private event that may impact the use of a:

-- be affected by any access restrictions due to roadworks
+- be affected by access restrictions due to roadworks

 - increase on-street parking

 - need you to apply for temporary traffic restrictions